 Being a small city, Fulton does not have a public transit system used by locals to get to and from work.

 Fulton is a very ethnically-diverse city.
 The people who call Fulton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fulton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fulton include English, French , German, and Italian.
+Important ancestries of people in Fulton include English, German, Scottish, and French .

 The most common language spoken in Fulton is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Indic languages and Persian.